pohly/enhancements/keps/sig-node/4381-dra-semantic-parameters/README.md

 which of those resources are reserved for claims.

-However, despite the finalizer on the claims it could happen that a sufficiently determined user deletes a claim while it is in use.
+However, despite the finalizer on the claims it could happen that a well intentioned but poorly informed user deletes a claim while it is in use.
 Therefore adding a status is a useful future extension.
 That status will include information about reserved resources (set by schedulers before allocating a claim) and in-use resources (set by kubelet).
 This then enables conflict